November 23rd 2019

 Exhibition run, Friday January 24–Tuesday, February 25, 2020

 Working with a broad understanding of technology, from prosthetic tools to the built environment, this multidisciplinary community art exhibition explores how disability—and artists who identify as such—can redefine design, aesthetics, and the relationship between user and interface.
-These artists engage with technology in manifold ways from conception to production and beyond.
-Technologies range from accessible software and hardware, such as the Eyewriter, an open-source eye tracking and drawing system designed for artists with ALS and other movement disabilities, to a bespoke artificial intelligence built as a prosthetic memory.
+Exhibiting artists engage with technology in manifold ways from conception to production and beyond.
 As the term “crip” reclaims the word for disability culture and recognizes disability as a cultural and political identity, so too do artists hack technologies to make them more accessible and inclusive.

 “In academic circles and in the disability community, there is a recognition that people with disabilities have profoundly contributed to technological advancement, but we would like to nurture these conversations in public discourse and spaces,” say Chang and Felt.
 “Rather, technology is often held up as something of a cure for disability, instead of an ongoing dialogue between diverse bodies, abilities, and communities.
 While we’ve seen art and technology shows, and disability shows, we haven’t seen an exhibition that embodies the living interaction of these communities in the Bay Area.”

-Opening with a free, all ages reception on Thursday, January 23, 6–9pm, the evening program features an artist panel discussion and Q&A, led by disability scholar and UC Berkeley professor Karen Nakamura, as well as disability activist and Disability Visibility host, Alice Wong.
+Opening with a free, all ages reception on Thursday, January 23, 6–9pm, the evening program features an artist panel discussion and Q&A, led by disability scholar and UC Berkeley professor Karen Nakamura featuring disability activist and Disability Visibility host, Alice Wong.

 Recoding CripTech closes with Neurodivergent Media Workshop Thursday, February 20, 6–9pm facilitated by exhibiting artist and educator Allison Leigh Holt.
 Together, participants will develop scripts, learn storyboarding techniques, and stage scenes.